turingschool/portfolios/students/1801-front/steph-ospina/20180302-Stephanie-Ospina-m1.md

 ### Number Guesser

-I enjoyed doing Number Guesser, this was a great way to start using basic javascript.
+I enjoyed doing Number Guesser, I think this was a great way to start using basic vanila javascript.
+We also got to practice HTML and CSS.

 * [GitHub Repo](https://github.com/sospinar21/NumberGuesser/)
 * [GitHub Pages](https://sospinar21.github.io/NumberGuesser/)